atBrink/videos-to-image-sequance/README.md

 You will need to change the path-structure on line 39 to the one corresponding to your dataset in order for the script to pull the correct short-videos.

-For Example if the dataset looks like:
+For Example if the original dataset looks like:
 ```
 srcDir:
 -0000: